nicolaics/nicolaics.github.io/index.md

 Hi!
 My name is Nicolai Christian Suhalim and I am from Indonesia!

-Right now, I am in my second year in pursuing an undergraduate degree in [Sungkyunkwan University] which is located in South Korea.
+Right now, I am in my third year in pursuing an undergraduate degree in [Sungkyunkwan University] which is located in South Korea.

 I am experienced in coding with C, C++, Java, Kotlin,